JiaweiZhuang/CS205_final_project/README.md

 ---
 # Applications
 ## Forest Cover Type Classification
 In this section, we utilize k-means to perform forest covertype classification with cartographic variables only.
-Our dataset is obtained from the UCI KDD archive, and was original derived from US Forest Service (USFS) Region 2 Resource Information System data and US Geological Survey (USGS) and USFS data.
+Our dataset is obtained from the UCI KDD archive, and was original derived from US Forest Service (USFS) Region 2 Resource Information System data and US Geological Survey (USGS) data.
 The study area is in Roosevelt National Forest of northern Colorado, which is a forest region with the minimum human disturbance and therefore mostly goes through natural process.

 <p align="center">
 <img src="Data_Analysis/covertype_cluster/figures/study_area_map.png" width="300" height="200">